Logo

 Data Exchange Description

-The biodiversity data exchange is the result of a multi-partner project supported by an Exchange Network challenge grant.
-The biodiversity data exchange is the first natural resources flow to be added to the Exchange Network, and will include data such as taxonomic descriptions for species and geo-referenced locations for species occurrences.
-Access to these data will benefit states, EPA, and other authorized Exchange Network users that play a role in conservation planning, environmental regulation and decision-making.
+Developed by the Delaware Department of Natural Resources and Environmental Control, the Washington Department of Ecology, and NatureServe, the Biodiversity Data Exchange was the first natural resources flow added to the Exchange Network.
+It includes data such as taxonomic descriptions for species and geo-referenced locations for species occurrences.
+Access to these data will benefit Partners that play a role in conservation planning, environmental regulation, and decision-making.

 Version Notes